21.7. Index Configuration¶

 sft.getUserData().put("geomesa.fs.file-size", "1GB");

 Note that target file size can also be specified in some operations, which will override any default configured in the feature type.
 See compact and ingest for details.
-See geomesa.fs.validate.file for controlling the file size error margin.
+See geomesa.fs.size.threshold for controlling the file size error margin.

-20.7.6.
-Configuring Custom Observer Callbacks
+21.7.4.
+Configuring Custom Observer Callbacks¶

 The FSDS provides a mechanism to add custom handling during file writing.
-Users can implement observer factories, which will be invoked for each new file that is created.
-Observer factories must extend the trait FileSystemObserverFactory:
+Users can implement observer factories,

-package org.locationtech.geomesa.fs.storage.common.observer
+package org.locationtech.geomesa.fs.storage.core.observer

 trait FileSystemObserverFactory extends Closeable {